AgPipeline/AgPipeline.github.io/transformers/template_rgb_plot.md

 These last two can be used to install Python modules and system packages needed by the algorithm into a Docker image.

 The raw Dockerfile contents are stored as a list of strings in this file.
-These strings are modified as needed when the Dockerfile is written.
+These strings are modified as needed when writing Dockerfile.
-The Dockerfile content is written into a python file rather than a template Docker file in order to reduce the template repository footprint, and to consolidate all of the Docker related information in a single file.
+The decision to use this approach, instead of using template files, was made to reduce the footprint of the repository, and to keep the Docker related information in one spot.

-The script, when run, first checks that expected top-level variables are defined in the algorithm_rgb.py file and that these variables are not empty.
+The script, when run, first checks that expected top-level variables are defined in the algorithm_rgb.py file and that some of these variables are not empty.
+Depending upon what the intent of a variable is, it's possible to get away with keeping them empty in the algorithm_rgb.py file.

-Once the script has verified the environment, it creates the empty files and creates a Dockerfile, all of which can be used to build a Docker image.
+Once the script has verified the environment, it create the empty files and creates a Dockerfile, all of which can be used to build a Docker image.

 The script is not intended to run silently.
 It will print which stage its on and any problems or concerns it comes across.